Extending Page Builder’s native content types is often the best way to satisfy your end users when they request changes.

 html- for allowing HTML content in the element.

 Now that you know about appearances, take the next steps by walking through one or both of these tutorials.
-We recommend you start with extending appearances:
+We highly recommend you start with the first one, Extend an appearance: